zacmarch/CP3402_LearningJournal_ZM/Week1.md

 ## Content Insights
 * I found bootstrap to be a fast and intuitaive CSS framework.
 It sped up the process of building a wesbite tremendously for this weeks practical.
 I plan to utilise the boostrap framework in future projects.
 * AWS Amplify was very easy to use and its ability to host from a github repository saves a lot of time.
-I plan to use this service in future website development projects.
+I plan to use this service for hosting future website development projects.

 ## Career or Employability insights